Junior School

 Upper Primary

 Students from Year 3 to Year 6 flourish in specially designed learning spaces, dedicated sports facilities and engaging play spaces.
 The last of our new Upper Primary buildings were completed in early 2023.
 With access to up-to-date technology designed to accelerate learning, the Upper Primary Centre and Kardinia Grove Campus are outstanding environments in which to learn.
 With learning spaces designed to support a range of learning styles and needs, the Upper Primary Centre is an exciting place to be.
-Senior Primary Students participate in a take-home one-to-one device program designed to complement the curriculum.
-Students in Middle Primary also participate in a one-to-one tablet program, with devices remaining at school.
+Students in Year 4 to 6 participate in a one-to-one device program designed to complement the curriculum.

 Year 5 at Kardinia Grove